 Drosera gibsonii is a species of pygmy sundew that is distinguished by a small rosette atop an attractive stem of old growth.
 The species was formally described in 2007 and is only known from a few slopes in the Stirling Range in Western Australia.
 Given its limited distribution within the boundaries of a national park, the species has been afforded Priority 2 conservation status.

-It is somewhat similar to Drosera dichrosepala, Drosera scorpioides and Drosera lasiantha, but can be distinguised by the indumentum of the floral scape.
-The peduncle is densely covered with small glandular trichomes and lack long non-gladular hairs, as opposed to the almost glabrous peduncle of Drosera dichrosepala and the wooly scapes of Drosera lasiantha and scorpioides.
+It is somewhat similar to Drosera dichrosepala, Drosera scorpioides and Drosera lasiantha, but can be distinguished by the indumentum of the floral scape.
+The peduncle is densely covered with small glandular trichomes and lacks long non-glandular hairs, as opposed to the almost glabrous peduncle of Drosera dichrosepala and the woolly scapes of Drosera lasiantha and D. scorpioides.